Affiliate links on Android Authority may earn us a commission. Learn more.

 The best upcoming PS5 indie games

-There are plenty of upcoming PS5 indie games, some arriving later in 2022, some coming next year, and others with a release date yet to be confirmed.
+There are plenty of upcoming PS5 indie games, some arriving later this year, and others with a release date yet to be confirmed.
 Here are our picks to watch out for:

 - The Plucky Squire: From All Possible Futures comes this gorgeous new adventure game, where two storybook characters discover a 3D world outside their book’s pages.
 Coming 2023.